Kendrick Center for an Ethical Economy

-Kendrick Fellows ramp up their WV experience with
+Kendrick Fellows ramp up their WVU experience with

 - Access to the new Business Ethics and Prosperity minor, featuring small class sizes taught by world-class faculty in ethics and economics.
 All classes in the minor count as honors classes for those in the Honors College.